kjhealy/kieranhealy.hugo/content/blog/reconstructing-images-using-pca.markdown

 mathjax: false
 ---

 A decade or more ago I read a nice worked example from the political scientist Simon Jackman demonstrating how to do [Principal Components Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis).
 PCA is one of the basic techniques for reducing data with multiple dimensions to some much smaller subset that nevertheless represents or condenses the information we have in a useful way.
 In a PCA approach, we transform the data in order to find the "best" set of underlying components.
 We want the dimensions we choose to be orthogonal to one another---that is, linearly uncorrelated.

-PCA is an inductive approach to data analysis.
-Because of the way it works, we're arithmetically guaranteed to find a set of components that "explain" all the variance we observe.
+When used as an approach to data analysis, PCA is inductive.
+Because of the way it works, we're arithmetically guaranteed to find a set of components that "explains" all the variance we observe.
 The *substantive* explanatory question is whether the main components uncovered by PCA have a plausible interpretation.

 I was reminded of all of this on Friday because some of my first-year undergrad students are doing an "Algorithms for Data Science" course, and the topic of PCA came up there.
 Some students not in that class wanted some intuitions about what PCA was.
 The thing I remembered about Jackman's discussion was that he had the nice idea of doing PCA on an image, in order to show both how you could reconstruct the whole image from the PCA, if you wanted, and more importantly to provide some intuition about what the first few components of a PCA picked up on.
 His discussion doesn't seem to be available anymore, so this afternoon I rewrote the example myself.
 I'll use the same image he did.
 This one: